nikhil94058/assignment/README.md

 ## 📧 Inactivity Email Alerts

-Students who haven't submitted a problem in the last **X days** will automatically receive an inactivity alert email.
+Students who haven't submitted a problem in the last **X days** will receive an automatic inactivity alert email.

 ```js
 const isInactive = (lastSubmissionTime) => {